-Vivendi Acquires Paylogic to Create a Global Ticketing Network Spanning Europe and the U.S.
+Vivendi acquires Paylogic to create a global ticketing network spanning Europe and the U.S.

-Vivendi (Paris:VIV) announced today that See Tickets, its international ticketing services company, acquired Paylogic, a ticketing and technology company headquartered in Amsterdam, from LiveStyle.
+Paris (ots) - Vivendi announced today that See Tickets, its international ticketing services company, acquired Paylogic, a ticketing and technology company headquartered in Amsterdam, from LiveStyle.

 The acquisition of Paylogic, which sells over 5 million tickets in more than 10 countries, significantly expands See Tickets' global network.
 With businesses in the United Kingdom, France, the U.S, Spain, Germany, Belgium, and the Netherlands, this network, which now employs more than 500 people, expects to sell more than 20 million tickets a year for music, sporting and cultural events, to over 5,000 clients in over 30 countries.